Master McGrath: First trial

 The dog showed none of the outstanding qualities which were later to make him famous at his first trial; his performance was so bad that his trainer ordered him to be given away.
 As luck would have it his "slipper" (handler) took charge of him and having more faith in him, entered him in several courses which he won.
 After these wins, he was returned to his trainer.

 Waterloo Cup

-He won the Waterloo Cup on three occasions, 1868, 1869 and 1871, and was the first greyhound to do so.
-He became such a celebrity that his owner, The 2nd Baron Lurgan, was asked to take him to be seen by Queen Victoria and the British Royal Family.
+He won the Waterloo Cup on three occasions, 1868, 1869 and 1871.
+He became such a celebrity that his owner, The 2nd Baron Lurgan, was asked to take him to be seen by Queen Victoria and the British royal family.
 His success enabled Lord Lurgan to build a terrace of houses in Walthamstow from Master McGrath's winnings.
 These houses now form part of Shernhall Street, but are still clearly marked at one end of the terrace as "Master McGrath Terrace".
 The plaque commemorating Master McGrath can be found in the upper part of number 18 Shernhall Street.